BU-ISCIII/BU-ISCIII/docs/Viralrecon-service.md

     $ bash _01_run_<reference1>.sh

+---

+**NOTE FOR AMPLICONS**

+In the case of analysis of sequenced samples using amplicons, the primer_bed with the coordinates of the primers must be provided.
+If a de novo assembly is being carried out, it is also necessary to provide a fasta file with the sequences of the primers.
+These 2 files can be placed in the `../../REFERENCES` folder. **Before running the `_01_run_<reference1>.sh` script**, the following lines must be added to the end of the corresponding `<reference>_viralrecon.sbatch` file:

+    --primer_bed ../../REFERENCES/Primers_scheme_rsv.bed \
+    --primer_fasta ../../REFERENCES/RSV_primers.fasta

+Furthermore, in the case of RSV analysis, the type of virus (A or B) must be specified by adding `rsv_a` or `rsv_b` in the next line:

+    --nextclade_dataset_name 'rsv_x'

+* Note: If you only have the sequence of the primers, you can create your own scheme.bed file using blast.
+Check [How to create scheme.bed](https://github.com/BU-ISCIII/BU-ISCIII/wiki/Viralrecon-service#how-to-create-schemebed) for more information.

+---

 Running this script will spawn the pipeline in the SLURM process queue.
 You can monitor the pipeline progress by checking the newly generated log file.

     $ tail -f <reference>_date_viralrecon.log